fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 [Save the file](https://fmze.co/fftq-4.7.1).

 Now let’s create our actual test.
-Create a file called `test_counter` inside the `counter` folder.
+Create a file called `test_counter` inside the `tests` folder.
 Any file that starts with the word `test_` will be automatically discovered by `pytest`.

 For our first test, We want to be able to see that the counter is started when we first hit the page.